Cjochen2/Free-Code-Camp-Tribute-Page-P1/README.md

 # Free-Code-Camp-Tribute-Page-P1

 I have been slowly working through the FreeCodeCamp curriculum.
-This is project 1 of 5 for the HTML CSS portion.
+This is project 1 of 5 for the HTML CSS Responsive Web Project portion.

 The task was to build a responsive web page that met the following requirements: